Moment of Inertia: A Guide on Calculations

 $$

-The moment of inertia of a trapezoidal section can be calculated using the equations shown to the right. \(a\) and \(B\) are the base widths of the section, and \(B_2\) and\(B_3\) are the horizontal distances between the bases.
+The moment of inertia of a trapezoidal section can be calculated using the equations shown below. \(a\) and \(B\) are the base widths of the section, and \(B_2\) and\(B_3\) are the horizontal distances between the bases.

 \(I_{yy0}\) is the moment of inertia of the section about its base.
 The parallel axis theorem is applied to this value to determine the moment of inertia about the section centroid, \(I_{yy}\).